japila-books/apache-spark-internals/docs/spark-HeartbeatReceiver.md

 == [[HeartbeatReceiver]] HeartbeatReceiver RPC Endpoint

 [[ENDPOINT_NAME]]
-`HeartbeatReceiver` is a xref:rpc:RpcEndpoint.adoc#ThreadSafeRpcEndpoint[ThreadSafeRpcEndpoint] registered on the driver under the name *HeartbeatReceiver*.
+`HeartbeatReceiver` is a rpc:RpcEndpoint.md#ThreadSafeRpcEndpoint[ThreadSafeRpcEndpoint] registered on the driver under the name *HeartbeatReceiver*.

-`HeartbeatReceiver` receives <<Heartbeat, Heartbeat>> messages from executors that Spark uses as the mechanism to receive accumulator updates (with task metrics and a Spark application's accumulators) and xref:scheduler:TaskScheduler.adoc#executorHeartbeatReceived[pass them along to `TaskScheduler`].
+`HeartbeatReceiver` receives <<Heartbeat, Heartbeat>> messages from executors that Spark uses as the mechanism to receive accumulator updates (with task metrics and a Spark application's accumulators) and scheduler:TaskScheduler.md#executorHeartbeatReceived[pass them along to `TaskScheduler`].

 .HeartbeatReceiver RPC Endpoint and Heartbeats from Executors image::spark-HeartbeatReceiver-Heartbeat.png[align="center"]

-NOTE: `HeartbeatReceiver` is registered immediately after a Spark application is started, i.e. when `SparkContext` link:spark-SparkContext-creating-instance-internals.adoc#_heartbeatReceiver[is created].
+NOTE: `HeartbeatReceiver` is registered immediately after a Spark application is started, i.e. when `SparkContext` spark-SparkContext-creating-instance-internals.md#_heartbeatReceiver[is created].

-`HeartbeatReceiver` is a xref:ROOT:SparkListener.adoc[] to get notified when <<onExecutorAdded, a new executor is added>> to or <<onExecutorRemoved, no longer available>> in a Spark application. `HeartbeatReceiver` tracks executors (in <<executorLastSeen, executorLastSeen>> registry) to handle <<Heartbeat, Heartbeat>> and <<ExpireDeadHosts, ExpireDeadHosts>> messages from executors that are assigned to the Spark application.
+`HeartbeatReceiver` is a ROOT:SparkListener.md[] to get notified when <<onExecutorAdded, a new executor is added>> to or <<onExecutorRemoved, no longer available>> in a Spark application. `HeartbeatReceiver` tracks executors (in <<executorLastSeen, executorLastSeen>> registry) to handle <<Heartbeat, Heartbeat>> and <<ExpireDeadHosts, ExpireDeadHosts>> messages from executors that are assigned to the Spark application.

 [[messages]]
 .HeartbeatReceiver RPC Endpoint's Messages (in alphabetical order)